Breast Milk Production: How Does Breastfeeding Work? – BabyBuddha Products

 Hunger Signs: What To Look For

+Knowing infant feeding cues can help moms know when to breastfeed.
 Newborns need to eat frequently, day and night.
-As they get older, you will not have to feed them quite as often, and they can hold larger quantities of milk at a time.
+As they get older, you will not have to feed them quite as often, as they can consume larger quantities of milk at one time.
+The more you get to know your baby, the better you will recognize their hunger signs.

 Hunger signs in your newborn may be:

-• Putting first to mouth
+- Putting a fist to mouth

 A Good Latch: What To Look For